 Detox is the best way to address these physical issues that sprout from drug abuse.
 However, detox and addiction treatment also involves therapeutic services.
 Addiction is a complex disease.
 By providing clients with a broad range of therapies, counselors, therapists, medical professionals, and the individual can create an appropriate treatment plan.
 Some of the therapeutic services offered at Serenity House Detox & Recovery Florida include:

 - Group Therapy Program

 - Individual Therapy Program

 - Nutrition Therapy Program

 Treating and Minimizing Withdrawal Symptoms

 Having a complete understanding of what symptoms to expect during a drug withdrawal is only half the battle.
 It is also important to know that these symptoms can be managed and reduced through proper addiction care.
 Completing a meth or heroin detox in a supervised facility, for example, means help every step of the way.

-Monitored, supervised drug detox programs can provide medication when necessary, to help minimize symptoms of withdrawal.
+Supervised drug detox programs can provide medication when necessary to help minimize symptoms of withdrawal.
 Medical professionals know which medications will be effective.
 They also know which substances need to be avoided because they have addictive properties.
-Dehydration is also a common problem that can be avoided with a proper detox.
+Dehydration is also a common problem that can be avoided with proper detox management.

 Drug withdrawal symptoms might not be pleasant, but they can be managed.
-Serenity House Detox offers a range of programs and solutions to help you combat a drug addiction.
-Call 866-294-5306 to lay the groundwork for sobriety today.
+Serenity House Detox & Recovery offers a range of programs and solutions to help you combat drug addiction.
+Call 866.294.5306 to lay the groundwork for sobriety today.